krummja-attic/krummja.github.io/content/notebook/diagrams-in-nuxt.md

     }
 ```

-Note that when we grab the event coordinates, we have to offset the `event.layerY` value by accessing the canvas' `offsetTop` property.
-The reason for this has to do with how Vue loads the on-screen objects.
-Without this offset, nothing would appear amiss if the canvas is at the top of the page, therefore in the starting view on page load.
-However, if the canvas is down the page, as it is in this tutorial, the mouse coordinates will be captured relative to the top of the page.
-The `offsetTop` property gets the pixel distance from the top of the page and the top of the canvas, adjusting for this error.
+Note that when we grab the event coordinates, we have to do a bit of sorcery to get the correct values due to the way different browsers handle mouseover events.

 If you run this now, the diagram will work like we expect, except a bunch of weird lines will appear wherever the mouse moves.
 This is because we're manipulating our point array, but we're not actually making the canvas clear and re-draw with the modified array.
 To do this, we'll make one final small change to our `update()` method: